msfwaifu/doom3.gpl/README.txt

 lines	file(s)
 4471	src/framework/Unzip.cpp
-Copyright (C) 1998 Gilles Vollant zlib is Copyright (C) 1995-1998 Jean-loup Gailly and Mark Adler
+Copyright (C) 1998 Gilles Vollant

   This software is provided 'as-is', without any express or implied warranty.
 In no event will the authors be held liable for any damages